View all applications HVS have commented on from 2017-2020.

 In 2017 the White Paper ‘Fixing our Broken Housing Market’ was presented to Parliament by the Secretary of State for Communities and Local Government.
 The overall conclusion was that there is a national housing shortage.

-As of November 2020 Wokingham Borough Council have more than the required 5 year deliverable housing supply and for the last few years have consistently built over and above the required number demanded by central Government.
-In October this year, central Government put forward a proposal 'Planning for the Future' to change the future of housing and how permissions would be put into zones and the process would be less democratic, taking away much of the decisions about where housing should be built from the local authorities.
+As of November 2020 Wokingham Borough Council had more than the required 5 year deliverable housing supply and for the last few years have consistently built over and above the required number demanded by central Government.
+In October 2020, central Government put forward a proposal 'Planning for the Future' to change the future of housing and how permissions would be put into zones and the process would be less democratic, taking away much of the decisions about where housing should be built from the local authorities.

 At the same time another proposal was put forward by central Government to change the algorithm calculating how the number of new homes each local council had to build and deliver in the next 15 years.
 Under the proposed new algorithm, Wokingham Borough was to have its number increased from approximately 750 new homes a year to over 1600 a year.
-This increase in numbers would have a disastrous affect on the countryside in Hurst and therefore HVS objected to the proposed change and ran a campaign to ask the residents to write to our local MP, Theresa May, asking her to vote against this proposal, which indeed she did; You can see her speech in the House of Commons this October (where she mentions Hurst).
+This increase in numbers would have a disastrous affect on the countryside in Hurst and therefore HVS objected to the proposed change and ran a campaign to ask the residents to write to our local MP, Theresa May, asking her to vote against this proposal, which indeed she did; You can see her speech in the House of Commons in October 2020 (where she mentions Hurst).
 This campaign ran concurrently with WBC’s own campaign objecting to the proposed increase in housing numbers.
 Currently, the government are looking at this and we await to hear the outcome.

 Currently there are 2 consultations which will affect the future of Hurst: